Documentation | API Overview

 A pixel layer can hold a bitmap (photo) or a grid (such as a digital elevation model).
 As with vector layers, image layers can be:

-As with vector layers, pixel layers with coordinate system information are, when attached to the Viewer, automatically reprojected on-the-fly to the Viewer coordinate system (if necessary).
+As with vector layers, pixel layers with coordinate system information are automatically reprojected on-the-fly to the Viewer coordinate system when attached to the Viewer coordinate system (if necessary).

 Grid layers attached to the Viewer are automatically treated as a DEM (digital terrain model), so other image layers and 2D vectors are automatically draped over the grid layer.